Pitchfork (website): Style

-Pitchfork's style changed in the 2010s as it broadened its scope and audience, shifting to poptimism.
+Pitchforks style changed in the 2010s as it broadened its scope and audience, shifting to poptimism.
 The contributor Craig Jenkins said Pitchfork had needed to change its "walled-in" perspective, and that it had been "antagonistic toward the stuff that the average person would be appreciating".
 Plagenhoef felt that the inflammatory "stunt reviews" were limiting, and wanted Pitchfork to be seen as trustworthy and thoughtful.
 Snapes said some had lamented the change, suggesting that it made Pitchfork "a less specific proposition".
 However, she felt it reflected modern music consumption and found it heartening that Pitchfork was reviewing a variety of genres and artists.
 Under Puja Patel, who became the editor in 2018, Pitchfork covered more female, non-binary, queer and non-white artists.

 Pitchfork also switched to a more professional style.
-The editor Amy Phillips illustrated this by comparing her coverage of the announcement of two Radiohead albums, years apart; the first was excitable, whereas the second was more professional and factual.
+The editor Amy Phillips illustrated this by comparing her coverage of two Radiohead album announcements, years apart; the first was excitable, whereas the second was more professional and factual.
 In 2014, the contributor Nate Patrin said Pitchfork had become "what publications like the Village Voice used to be in terms of letting writers go deep without feeling pressured to talk down to readers", with long-form articles and documentaries.
 By 2017, according to Bloomberg, its reviews had become "as erudite as those of the music magazines that Pitchfork had all but eclipsed in influence".

 In 2024, the critic Ann Powers wrote that Pitchfork had "nurtured many of the best and most influential writers working today".
 She felt that "great music writing messes with productivity by creating a space to slow down and really immerse in someone else's creative work ...
 The best writing at Pitchfork or anywhere reflects that process and is as variegated as the human experience itself."
 In 2015, The Guardian credited Pitchfork for pioneering design techniques that combined print design and technical innovation to create the impression of a "forward-facing, vibrant title".